-All degree programs (with the exception of the Associate Degree in Nursing & the Associate of Science in Respiratory Therapy degree) have a core of liberal arts curriculum which includes required courses addressing Essential Skills, Institutional Requirements, Humanities/Fine Arts/Ethics, Science, Mathematics, and Technology, Social Science, and Academic Discipline Requirements.
+All degree programs (with the exception of the Associate Degree in Nursing, the Associate of Science in Cancer Registry Management degree, the Associate of Science in Engineering degree, and the Associate of Science in Respiratory Therapy degree) have a core of liberal arts curriculum which includes required courses addressing Essential Skills, Institutional Requirements, Humanities/Fine Arts/Ethics, Science, Mathematics, and Technology, Social Science, and Academic Discipline Requirements.
 They also have course requirements in the academic discipline chosen for a concentration of study.
 Modifications to degree requirements are to be recommended by the advisor upon the basis of a senior institution catalog with the approval of the Dean of Academic Affairs.

-Each student must satisfactorily complete a course in humanities or religion or philosophy and satisfy the CEP requirements.
+Each student must satisfactorily complete a course in humanities or religion or philosophy, in addition to, satisfying the CEP requirements, where applicable.